tjd1234/cmpt120fall2022/lectures/lecture29/lecture29notes.md

 ## Printing the Top 10 Most Frequent Words

-Suppose we want to know which words occur most frequently in a file.
-We can get this by extracting all the words and their counts from the dictionary returned by `count_words`, and sorting them by count:
+Suppose you want to print a list of the top 10 most frequently occurring words in a file.
+We can do this by first getting all the word counts using `count_words`, and then convert that to a list of *count*:*word* pairs that we can sort by count.

 ```python